malayproject/swiggy/README.md

 - the react root render method needs to be passed the RouterProvider component with prop router => root.render(<RouterProvider router={appRouter} />);
 - Outlet can be used to render children components through children routes. => [{path: "/", element: <App />, chidren: [{path: "about", element: <About />}]}];
 - in react for links never use <a> tags as it relaods the whole page, rather use <Link to="">About</Link>;
+- two types of routing: client side and server side routing, react follows clientr side routing, the markup code is already available as single page application.
+- useParam Hook is used to get the quesryParam values in a component.
+- in a error page component useRouteError can be used to get additional router error details for populating info on the error page.

+// react class components

+- constructor called => render called => componentDidMount called
+- if parent and chimkd components are both class components: parent constructor => parent render => child constructor => child render => child componentDidMopunt => parent componentDidMount
+- if parent class component has multiple child class comp-onents: see below
+- parent constructor
+- parent render

+  - first child constructor
+  - first child render

+  - second child constructor
+  - second child render

+  - first child componentDidMount
+  - second child componentDidMount

+- parent componentDidMount.

+- react completes this in two phases to batch all dom manipulation simultaneously for optimization at one time:
+  - render phase
+  - commit phase

 // misc